 The Dataset in Detail

-Seven tables loaded into dbw_pixel_demo.marketing_domain from samples.tpcds_sf1:
+Seven tables were loaded into dbw_pixel_demo.marketing_domain from samples.tpcds_sf1:

-| Table | Rows | What it contains |
+| Table | Rows | What It Contains |

 |---|---|---|